MDAnalysis/UserGuide/doc/source/universe.rst

 ----------------------------

 MDAnalysis has a guesser library that hold various guesser classes.
 Each guesser class is tailored to be context-specific.
 For example, PDBGuesser is specific for guessing attributes for PDB file format.
 See :ref:`guessing` for more details about the available context-aware guessers.
-The Universe has the ability to guess an attribute within a specific context at the universe creation or by using :meth:`~MDAnalysis.core.universe.Universe.guess_TopologyAttributes` API.
+The Universe has :meth:`~MDAnalysis.core.universe.Universe.guess_TopologyAttributes` API, which ability to guess an attribute within a specific context either at the universe creation or by using the API directly.
 For example, to guess ``element`` attribute for a PDB file by either of two ways:

 .. ipython:: python